Guidance from the Local Chapter Affairs Committee on

 the Chapter of the Year Award Competition

 - How much Community Outreach have you done and how involved have you been in it?
+An example of community outreach would be organizing a community litter pickup event and speaking to participants about other ways to become environmentally responsible.
 It's not necessarily the quantity but the quality.

 - How have you improved from last season?
 Have you expanded on certain projects/events or have you added new things on top of what you are already doing?